Midreshet Ben-Gurion: History

 The construction of a field school began in 1962, inspired by David Ben-Gurion's vision of developing a thriving Jewish culture in the arid Negev.
 Ben Gurion envisioned the place to be a "Hebrew Oxford of the Negev".

 The Jacob Blaustein Institutes for Desert Research, affiliated with Ben-Gurion University of the Negev, the Ben Gurion Heritage Institute, and a high school (with a boarding school) emphasizing environmental studies, are now located there.

 Ben-Gurion and his wife Paula Ben-Gurion are buried nearby in the Ben-Gurion Tomb National Park on a cliff overlooking the Zin valley.

+At the entrance to the Ben-Gurion Tomb National Park you can enter the Ein Avdat canyon.

 Solar energy research

 The Jacob Blaustein Institutes for Desert Research has developed a solar energy research program focusing on how extremes of heat and cold in the desert can be mitigated through efficient storage of heat during the day for release at night.

 An adobe house was built with rational fenestration, small windows in the northern side and heat collecting concrete prisms in the windows of the south facing wall.
 The prisms are situated in the rooms.
 They absorb heat during the day and can be rotated to allow the heat to discharge into the rooms at night.
 The "chimney" is part of an evaporative cooling system that maintains the temperature of the house during the day at bearable levels.

 A double skin greenhouse uses copper sulfate solution as a heat screen during the day.
 The liquid is pumped between the two skins, protects the interior from ultraviolet rays and collects heat.
 At night the liquid is recirculated returning the heat to the greenhouse.

 David Faiman of the Solar Center has made advancements in the realm of concentrator photovoltaics CPV.
 Faiman has produced a CPV unit capable of producing energy at a factor of up to a thousand more than conventional units.